google/ts-bridge/README.md

 1. Verify that metrics are visible in the [Stackdriver UI](https://app.google.stackdriver.com/metrics-explorer)
 1. Kill the local dev server
+1. Revert `SD_PROJECT_FOR_INTERNAL_METRICS` to `""` in `app.yaml`

 ## Deploy In Production

 1. Ensure that you either have **Owner** permissions for the whole Cloud project, or at minimum the **App Engine Admin** and **Cloud Scheduler Admin** roles
-1. Disable the status page (comment out ENABLE\_STATUS\_PAGE: "yes" in `app.yaml`)
+2. Disable the status page (comment out ENABLE\_STATUS\_PAGE: "yes" in `app.yaml`)
     *   See [below](#status-page) if you'd like to keep the status page enabled in prod.
-1. Create the App Engine application
+3. Create the App Engine application
     *   `gcloud app create`
     *   Choose the App Engine region.
 If you are using ts-bridge to import metrics originating from a system running on GCP, you should run ts-bridge in a different Cloud region from the system itself to ensure independent failure domains.
-1. Deploy app
+4. Deploy app
     *   `goapp deploy -application <your_project_name> -version live`
-1. Verify in the Stackdriver metrics explorer that metrics are being imported once a minute
+5. Verify in the Stackdriver metrics explorer that metrics are being imported once a minute

 # metrics.yaml Configuration